 The Middletons gave her time to play.
-“A trip to the Rockies with the Stantons!
-We camped there in a tent for a week, and I did a climb with a guide, a real good rock climb, but quite different from the Moine.
-(Mt Blanc range) — jagged crumbling stuff that gave way in your hands – the tops like knife edges right along – just foot room and then sheer down on either side.
+“A trip to the Rockies with the Stantons!” she wrote in August.
+“We camped there in a tent for a week and I did a climb with a guide, a real good rock climb but quite different from the Moine (Mt.
+Blanc range) — jagged, crumbling stuff that gave way in your hands, the tops like knife edges right along, just foot room and then sheer down on either side.
 He said Mount White was a “nice little rock climb” and the hardest I could get him to suggest.
 Went nine miles the night before, slept at hotel, did it next morning and walked back to our camp in the evening.
 I enjoyed it very much.
 I have become an avid fisherman…The only blow is being away here with the war on.”

 “She suddenly turned up at home (St. Mary’s, Stoke, Ipswich) one Sunday night, very hungry, with a few pence in her pocket, having crossed the Atlantic in steerage.
 Here she had a strange experience — a tussle with a man who was beating his wife.
-Margery was passing with a pail of water, with which she was scrubbing or cleaning up (such exercise being an antidote for sea sickness) when she saw this man thus engaged.
+Margery was passing with a pitcher of water with which she was scrubbing or cleaning up (such exercise being an antidote for sea sickness) when she saw this man thus engaged.
 She threw the water over him.
 He turned upon her.
-They formed a ring and there was a stand up fight, in which Margery was victorious.
+They formed a ring and there was a stand-up fight in which Margery was victorious.”